Movitas/as_dialed_from/README.md

-# phonenumber
+# as_dialed_from

-A Ruby port of Google's libphonenumber
+Figure out how a number should be dialed from another country.
+A fork of a port of Google's libphonenumber.